 Get Your Game On

 You might be thinking, "Alright, this could be fun, but I don't have anyone to play with!"
 Never fear!
 You're not alone in your quest to master karuta on your own.
 A number of sets come with a CD-ROM that stands in for a reader, calling out the yomifuda for you so you can concentrate on grabbing those torifuda.
-The same principle works if you play via app (here's just one version.
+The same principle works if you play via app.

 Another option (my personal favorite) is to just do the reading yourself.
 And hey, taking on both reader and player roles gives you the most language learning bang for your buck–combining reading, pronunciation, and listening practice.
 Just record yourself reading each of the cards as a separate audio file, import those files into a folder on iTunes, and let them play on Random mode to act as the reader while you play in real time as the player.